oliverklee/ext-seminars/Documentation/EN/Reference/SetupForTheSeminarManagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

    Description
-         UID of the payment method that corresponds to "bank transfer", used for input validation in the registration form
+         UID of the payment method that corresponds to "bank transfer", used for input validation in the registration form,
+         @deprecated will be removed in seminars 5.0

    Default
          None